gordonguthrie/coronavirus-teaching/index.md

 </html>
 ```

-`<row>` and `<column>` don't in themselves layout tables for you - they indicate to the reader that this will be done in rows and columns - but you have to do the positioning yourself. ***Positioning is hard*** and there is no way to teach you it (mostly because I don't understand it properly myself lololol).
+`<row>` and `<column>` don't in themselves layout tables for you - they indicate to the reader that this will be done in rows and columns - but you have to do the positioning yourself. ***Positioning is hard*** and there is no way to teach you it in this short course (mostly because I don't understand it properly myself lololol).

 We will use the `float` and `clear`.
 As you have seen normal `html` just runs up and down the page.
 Each item on a line - nothing side by side. `float` as a style lifts the element out of this running order and lets its float either `left` or `right`.
 Typically after you have floated something you need to put things back on track.
 That's done with a `clear`.